mikewoodld/TheatricalPrevisContest/README.md

 You can also switch between live view, wireframe view, plot view, and polygon view - I recommend checking these out and zooming/orbiting around a bit to get used to the rig and the theatrical space.
 Thanks to ETC for the theatre itself - you might recognize it from the ETC Training Files!

+<h2>About the Rig</h2>
+I made the purposeful choice to not do a full drafting package for this show because the Capture Presentation file does a pretty decent job of showing you aroundht rig if you change to a plot or custom view instead of just the model.

+I'll still outline some of the major fixture groups here so that you can get a sense of what's available to you.
+You can find more documentation in the actual files above.

+       Moving Lights: Elation Artiste Picasso
+              Top Electrics
+              Apron Trusses SL/SR
+              FOH Pipe
+              Balcony Rail
+              High Ladder
+              Mid Ladder

+       Top Wash: Colorsource Par Deep Blue

+       Pipe End Templates (G579) From both sides in Colorsource Spot Deep Blue

+       Pipe End Color Wash (Warm/Cool) in S4 Lekos

+       Front Light - (Warm/Cool) in S4 Lekos

+       Shins - Colorsource Spots

+       Mids - Colorsource Spots

+       CYC - top and bottom rows of Colorforce IIs

 <h2>Patching Your Show</h2>

 In the documentation, you'll find XLSX, CSV, and LW6 versions of the patch information.
 These are all identical - you can choose which one you need. <b>The channel numbers contained herein are merely suggestions</b> - you can patch anything to any channel you want.
 You cannot, however, change modes or addresses.